Katzenclub/2dgame/README.md

 ./cmake_build.sh -s
 ```

-To automatically download and move the needed libraries run the command with -g:
+To forcefully redownload and move the needed libraries run the command with -g:
 ```
 ./cmake_build.sh -g
 ```